thomptr/app-config-test/README.md

 The auto-refresh from polling to Azure App Config is not working.
 This means the app is not polling the Azure App Config every second for property updates with this : `spring.cloud.azure.appconfiguration.stores[0].monitoring.refresh-interval=2s`

-Wireshark monitoring indicates there's no network traffic every second which indicates the polling every 2s specified in the monitoring.refresh-interval is not occurring :
+Wireshark monitoring indicates there's no network traffic every 2 seconds which indicates the polling every 2s specified in the monitoring.refresh-interval is not occurring :

 ![Wireshark monitoring](wireshark-azure-app-config-polling.png)